 Try not to become a man of success, but rather a man of value.

-Back in those days I created almost a hundred CD, MC, VHS, DVD, and book covers for the studio – nothing really special, and nothing that will be remembered outside of our local community.
+Back in those days I must have created about a hundred CD, MC, VHS, DVD, and book covers for the studio – nothing really special, and nothing that will be remembered outside of our local community.
 But being in the studio when all of the production stuff was happening allowed me to learn a lot about professional studio work.

 Of course I was also playing in a local band, doing some crazy dark heavy metal shit.
 While we were quite popular locally, we never made it internationally, as we made nearly all of the mistakes you could possibly make.
 But we recorded two albums in that same studio, and so I was once again quite lucky to play around with all of that expensive gear and to learn all of those classic production techniques.